External Object Storage

 External object storage integration improves knowledge base accessibility by allowing users to connect their repositories directly.
 This enables straightforward data import, supporting a smoother and more efficient RAG process within the platform.

-Right now, we support four external object storage services:
+Right now, we support five external object storage services:

 1. AWS S3